contentful/contentful-database-importer.rb/README.md

   In the example above, it will look for all `Bar` entries which have a `:foo_id` that match the value of `:id` for the current `Foo` entry.
 - `:one`: One to One relationship, looks for the related object of the associated class that matches the value of the `:key` field in the current entry, with the value of `:id_field` in the related entry.
   In the example above, it will look for the `Baz` entry which has an ID that matches the value of `:baz_id` in the current entry.
-- `:many_through`: Many to Many relationship, looks for the related object through an intermediate lookup table, after this it behaves like `:many`.
+- `:through`: Many to Many relationship, looks for the related object through an intermediate lookup table, after this it behaves like `:many`.
   In the example above, it will look for all `Qux` entries found in the intermediate table that match the current entry `:id` and looks it up via the `Qux`s `:id`.

 **Note**: If you're using relationships, use a custom ID Generator template which includes a unique field for each entry,